The First Piece of the New Year Chase the Lady was always my game of choice. The family

 voice, but secretly I thought him very good.
 I was thoroughly

+jealous of his talent, skills and general good looks.
 I could understand how lady customers admired his strong arms

 and his muscles as he wrapped up their lamb chops.
+They would nervously finger their cheap jewellery and flash

 their best smiles in the forlorn hope of luring him away from

+the home, the shop, and his beloved boys.
 My father was a widow who had carved a unique place for himself

 as eligible but unattainable.
 Surely the best position in a

+small town.
 It was the reverse for the Misses Fiddlehead and Fiddlesticks,

 who in turn beguiled him and our family.
 A duo of unmarried